-Leslie was one of 8 winners of the Quarter 2 Superstar Friend Award
+Leslie was one of eight winners of the Quarter 2 Superstar Friend Award.

 Leslie was one of eight Friends from Friends of the Children's national network who was recognized by the Superstar Foundation for her incredible work with youth in our program.

-Leslie has called Tampa, FL her home for the past 10 years and loves to discover life with her husband, Carlo, precious baby boy, Jesse, and Shihtzu, Teddy.
+Leslie has called Tampa, Fla., her home for the past ten years and loves to discover life with her husband, Carlo, precious baby boy, Jesse, and Shihtzu, Teddy.

 Congratulations, Leslie, on your amazing achievements, and we're honored to recognize you as a Superstar Friend and your contributions to our team.